theintern/intern-examples/README.md

 Use these examples as your guide to integrate [Intern](https://github.com/theintern/intern) into your projects!
 Every example has a README that will guide you through the process of setting it up.

-**Note:** Most examples require `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` in your `PATH`.
-Get Sauce Labs credentials by getting a free or a paid [Sauce Labs account](https://saucelabs.com/signup/plan/free).
-If you don't want to sign up with Sauce Labs, then update the test configuration, set `useSauceConnect: false`, set the appropriate Selenium version and don't forget to run the Selenium server.

 ## Examples

 ### Backbone Application

 See `backbone-example` folder and the associated README.
-This example showcases both unit tests and functional tests that work locally and remotely via Sauce Labs.
+This example showcases both unit tests and functional tests that work locally.
 It is based on the [TodoMVC Backbone Example](http://todomvc.com/examples/backbone/).
 This example will generate an HTML code coverage report in the `html-report` directory.

 ----